topuzzino/barbershop-adaptive/README.md

-Learning project for creating an adaprive web page
+Learning project for creating an adaptive web page